jensdriller/pikube-kubeadm/README.md

-# Deploy Kubernetes on Raspberry Pis..
-The easy way
+# Deploy Kubernetes atop Raspberry Pis - The easy way

 ## What is this project?

 This project leverages kubeadm and Ansible to provision a kubernetes cluster on Raspberry Pis (or any other ARM single board computer)

 ## What do I need for this to work?
-  - Some linux environment with Python already configured
+  - A linux environment with Python already configured
   - At least two raspberry pi's
   - A half decent network router that can do static IP allocations